rexzooly/le-chat-php/README.md

 ![Please Note](https://img.shields.io/badge/Note-Warning-red?logo=AdBlock)
-Considering this is a hidden service, you should be prepared for the worst case, as people are able to do illegal activities within the Tor network, we are not hold responsible for their actions nor your actions, please use with care.
+Considering this is a hidden service, you should be prepared for the worst case, as people are able to do illegal activities within the Tor network, we are not hold responsible for their's/your actions, please use with care.